ICarryTheDustOfAJourney/ledControl/README.md

-led
+ledControl
 ===

-webservice to interface a WiFi RGB LED controller
+Webservice to interface a WiFi RGB LED controller

+PHP lib + PHP webservice code + HTML test page

+Drop all 3 files in a webservers subdirectory and open it from a HTML5 enabled webbrowser